 This is a variant called Electronic Throttle Control System (ETCS).
 This acronym is likely to appear with the word Power or Snow.
 ETCS or ECT are systems activated by a dashboard or console button or switch.
 The amber color is used to denote that the system should be deactivated under normal driving conditions.

 A picture symbol, an Electronic Shift Malfunction indicator in amber.
 Click here if it is red.
 It features a bumpy circle, meant to be a transmission ring gear.
 Inside is the traditional sign of trouble, the exclamation point.
 The vehicle’s text display will likely ask (demand) that the parking brake be applied for safety.
-Time to call your dealer or service center.
+Time to call your dealer or authorized service center.

 This is a variant with a German acronym.
 EML stands for Elektronische Motorleistungsregelung, or Electronic Throttle Control.
 The light comes on when there is a malfunction in the system.